LIFE (December 8, 1941)

 Washington society, after its first snickers over MacArthur’s wonderfully high-sounding title of “Field Marshal,” settled comfortably back to forgetting again about the Philippines – and MacArthur.
 And even when Americans began to think about the Philippines again this year, they didn’t think of MacArthur.
 For after all he was only in charge of some half-trained Filipinos, and other U.S. generals and admirals were out there commanding U.S. troops.

-And then suddenly one day – the day was July 26, 1941 – the President of the U.S. dropped a bombshell in the Pacific by appointing Douglas MacArthur to be Commanding General of all the U.S. Armed Forces in the Far East, called USAFFE.
+And then suddenly one day – the day was July 26, 1941 – the President of the United States dropped a bombshell in the Pacific by appointing Douglas MacArthur to be Commanding General of all the U.S. Armed Forces in the Far East, called USAFFE.
 MacArthur quit being a Field Marshal and took rank as Lieutenant General USA – next in rank only to Chief of Staff George Marshall in Washington.
 At the same time, President Roosevelt (1) summoned the Army of the Philippine Commonwealth to the U.S. colors and (2) rushed out to MacArthur one of the biggest forces of bombers and super-bombers the U.S. has so far been able to assemble anywhere outside the hemisphere.

 With his new staff, MacArthur (seated) posed for this picture after President Roosevelt made him Far East commander last July.
 He felt like “an old dog in a new uniform.”
 At left of MacArthur is Gen. R. K. Sutherland, his able chief of staff.